Your agent needs to read the web. The question is how much infrastructure you want between it and the HTML.

 Anthropic’s reference implementation.
 One tool (fetch), converts HTML to markdown via readabilipy + markdownify, respects robots.txt, supports chunked reading for long pages.
 About 140K weekly PyPI downloads — the most-used fetch server by volume.

 The problem: No SSRF protection.
 It will happily fetch http://localhost:8080 or http://169.254.169.254/latest/meta-data/ (the AWS metadata endpoint).
-The README acknowledges this.
-An open PR proposes a fix.
-As of March 2026, it hasn’t been merged.
+This was formally assigned CVE-2025-65513 (CVSS 6.3, moderate) for the npm mcp-fetch-server package.
+The README acknowledges the risk.
+As of April 2026, no patched version has been released — the PyPI package hasn’t seen a version bump since April 2025.

 Use it if: You’re in a trusted environment, only fetching public URLs, and want the simplest possible setup.
 Don’t use it if: Your agent accepts user-provided URLs or runs in a cloud environment with internal services.